What is Eye flu?

 - Using goggles in a swimming pool, and not swimming if you have an infection

-- Avoid swimming which has regular chlorination of water.
+- Avoid swimming that has regular chlorination of water.

-- Clean your eyes with fresh water 2-3 times a day.
+- Clean the eyes with fresh water 2-3 times a day.

 - Avoid using the same towel or handkerchief if used already.

 - Mostly in few cases of infective conjunctivitis, the doctor suggests waiting as the eye infection resolve without treatment within 2 weeks.
 They may direct eye drops with decongestants or antihistamine to decrease the signs of swelling and irritation.

 - Antibiotics will not work if in cases of viral, and even a bacterial infection may last up to a month with antibiotics.
 However, medicines may be prescribed if symptoms are critical.
 The most usually prescribed medicines for infective conjunctivitis are fluoroquinolones, sulfonamides, chloramphenicol, etc.

 - Close your eyes and apply ice covered in a cloth covering the eyelids.